My favorite homemade bread is chewy, soft, and covered in cinnamon sugar. No kneading required!

 - 1 Tablespoon granulated sugar

 - In a large bowl, toss together the bread flour, oats, cinnamon, salt, and yeast.
 Set aside.
 In a small bowl, whisk the honey and oil together.
 Add the cold water.
 Add the wet ingredients to the dry ingredients, stirring with a wooden spoon.
 Scrape down the sides as needed with a rubber spatula.
 If the dough seems stiff, add more cold water (1 Tablespoon at a time) until the dough is soft again.
-The dough should not be dry because the oats will draw up moisture.
-It will look sort of slick on top; that is ok.
+The dough should not be dry because the oats will soak up moisture.
+It will look a bit slick on top.

 - Spray the top of the dough with nonstick spray or lightly coat with oil.
 Cover the dough tightly with plastic wrap and allow to rise at cool room temperature (about 70F degrees) for 12 hours.
 I allowed it to rise overnight.

-- Spray a 9×5 loaf pan with nonstick spray.
+- Grease a 9×5 loaf pan.
 Set aside.
 The dough will have risen quite a bit after 12 hours.
 Using a wooden spoon or rubber spatula, stir in enough more bread flour to yield a hard-to-stir consistency – I used 1/3 – 1/2 cup more bread flour.
 Coat your spatula with non-stick spray and fold the dough in towards the center all the way around.
 Place the dough into prepared loaf pan.
 Brush the top of the bread with oil or nonstick spray and smooth out the surface.
 Using a sharp knife coated in oil or nonstick spray, slash a 1/2 inch cut into the center of the top of the loaf.
-Cover the pan with non-stick spray coated plastic wrap and allow to rise for another 1-3 hours in a slightly warm environment.
-I allowed for this second rise to happen in the oven.
-Simply heat the oven to 200°F (93°C).
-Turn the oven off and stick the loaf inside, leaving the oven door slightly ajar.
+Cover the pan with non-stick spray coated plastic wrap and allow to rise for 1-3 hours in a slightly warm environment.

 - For the topping: The dough is ready after it has risen about 1/4 inch above the pan’s edges.
 Remove the plastic wrap and sprinkle the top of the loaf with cinnamon and sugar.